-Releasing fish is part of fishing—now it can also be your ticket to winning prizes while supporting the future of the snapper grouper fishery!
+Releasing fish is part of fishing – now, it can also be your ticket to winning prize giveaways while supporting the future of the snapper grouper fishery in the South Atlantic!

-From May 1 to July 31, Sea Grant invites South Atlantic fishermen to take part in the fun and rewarding South Atlantic Release Rodeo.
-During this three month challenge, fishermen have the opportunity to win fishing gear and other prizes simply by submitting information on their released shallow water grouper and Red Snapper to the SAFMC Release citizen science project.
+From May 1 to July 31, Sea Grant invites fishermen throughout the South Atlantic region to take part in the 2026 Release Rodeo.
+During this exciting three-month challenge, fishermen have the opportunity to win gear and other prizes by submitting information on their released shallow water grouper and red snapper to the SAFMC Release citizen science project to help improve our understanding of the snapper grouper fishery.
+For each entry, participants have a chance to win gear giveaways including rods, reels, jigs, lures, descending devices, and so much more.
+Click here to set up an SAFMC Release account and participate.

 During the South Atlantic Release Rodeo, each submission to SAFMC Release that includes a photo of your released fish earns you an entry into Sea Grant prize giveaways.